Appomattox campaign: Sutherland's Station (April 2)

 Skirmishing also occurred on April 2 at Gravelly Ford on Hatcher's Run and at Scott's Cross Roads.

 Union occupation of Richmond and Petersburg; Davis reaches Danville (April 3)

 Union troops of the XXV Corps of the Army of the James under Major General Godfrey Weitzel occupied Richmond and began to put out fires and restore order.
-Union troops also occupied Petersburg.
+Union troops from the 1st Division of IX Corps (Union Army) under Major General Orlando Willcox also occupied Petersburg, with the 1st Michigan Sharpshooters Regiment being the first Union troops into the city and the sharpshooters would raise their flag from the Petersburg Courthouse.
 Lieutenant General Grant and President Lincoln met at a private home.
 Confederate President Jefferson Davis and most of his Cabinet reached Danville, Virginia, by the middle of the day.

 Lincoln visits Richmond (April 4)

 President Lincoln visited Richmond escorted by Rear Admiral David Dixon Porter, 3 officers and 10 sailors.
 Jubilant African-Americans surrounded him on his walk.
 Lincoln conferred with Major General Weitzel, talked with former U.S. Supreme Court Justice and Confederate Assistant Secretary of War John A. Campbell and sat at Jefferson Davis's desk at his former home, the Confederate White House.
 Thomas Morris Chester, African-American correspondent for The Philadelphia Press, was among those who reported on the events.